Conciliatory no more: Germany’s new toughness on Russia

 Germany’s conciliatory stance toward Russia was a major lever for Vladimir Putin in Europe.
 Its decision to ship weapons to Ukraine signals a fundamental shift in Europe’s perceptions of Russia as a security threat.

-“The 24th of February, 2022, marked a turning-point in the history of our continent,” German Chancellor Olaf Scholz told a special address at the Bundestag, referencing the day Russian troops rolled into Ukraine.
-“We are in a new age ...
+“The 24th of February 2022 marked a turning-point in the history of our continent,” German Chancellor Olaf Scholz told a special address at the Bundestag, referencing the day Russian troops rolled into Ukraine.
+“We are in a new age. ...
 In attacking Ukraine, Putin doesn’t just want to eradicate a country from the world map, he is destroying the European security structure we have had in place since Helsinki.”

 Will all of Europe be ready for this sudden, almost overnight shift, and what political and economic decisions still lie ahead?